telliott99/MyJava/part2/objects.rst

 This part gives the definition of our ``Obj`` class.
 The compiler will use the definition to generate objects of this type when we ask for them.
 Each object will have its own name, provided by us.

 The class as a whole will keep track of the count of all objects of class ``Obj``.
 The variable ``count`` is static, meaning that there is just one per class.
-For "instantiation", the programmer will provide a String to use as the ``name``, and the "constuctor" function will be called (it has the same name as the class: ``public Obj(String s)``), during construction the count of objects will be incremented by one.
+For "instantiation", the programmer will provide a String to use as the ``name``.

+The "constuctor" function will be called (it has the same name as the class: ``public Obj(String s)``), during construction the count of objects will be incremented by one.
+The constructor is distinguished by not having a return type.

-Once all the objects are constructed, the count remains constant, and each object will know the count of all ``Obj`` objects.
+Once all the objects are constructed, the count will remain constant, and each object will know the count of all ``Obj`` objects.

 To give a nice printable description of the class, we provide the ``toString`` function.